jasonwubz/aslr_buster/README.md

 We are now interested in finding the bin/sh address which will allow a user to access the victim machine’s interactive shell.
 In order to achieve this, we try to obtain the readonlydata (rodata) sections of the program and make use of bin handler file to get the start and end addresses of the rodata which will eventually give us the offset of bin/sh string.

+For the exploit to work, we will create a FIFO pipe where we can send the payload.
+The idea of the pipe is to substitute the file that the vulnerable program performs its fread.
+The pipe is an important part of the exploit because it can block the flow of the program until a payload is written to it.
+This gives our script the time and opportunity to introduce two separate payloads.

-We now create our first payload using a payload handler (evil_payload_handler) which calls printf@plt our puts@plt and takes in maximum payload size and segfault offset found in above steps.
+We now create our first payload using a payload handler (evil_payload_handler) which calls printf@plt or puts@plt and takes in maximum payload size and segfault offset found in above steps.
 This handler will make payload print random string, then print got address and pop the gadgets found in the vulnerable program.
-We then continue to add more content to the handler to be placed at the start of the program.
+We then continue to add more content to the handler to redirect the flow to the start of the program.
 Once the payload is created and ready to start the buffer overflow exploit, the attacker is prompted to begin the exploit.
 After the payload gets written, the exploit reads output of the payload in recv_str.

 ### 1st payload:
 address of puts@plt\